francois-docker/k8s_workspace/README.md

 Docker - k8s_workspace
 ==============
-This container is used a an admin machine for kubernetes cluster.
+This container is used as an admin machine for kubernetes cluster.

 Requirements
 ------------